jennyguidetti/jennyguidetti.github.io/README.md

 [Responsiveness](#Responsiveness)
 [Features](#Features)

+### MVP
+- One profile picture
+- Biography (min 100 words)
+- Functional contact form
+- "Projects" section
+- Links to external sites (GitHub, LinkedIn)

 ### Wireframes
 The wireframes were designed in Excalidraw in the initial design phase.
-The MVP needed to contain a profile picture, a 100 word biography, a preferred contact method, projects section and links to external sites.
-These were included in the wireframe design.
+The MVP elements were included in the wireframe design.

 #### Wireframes Desktop
 ![desktop home page wireframe](./img/wireframe-desktop-home.png)